MethanePowered/MethaneKit/Apps/02-HelloCube/README.md

 previous iteration of rendering cycle completion and availability of all frame resources.
 Then current frame resources are requested with `GraphicsApp::GetCurrentFrame()` and used for render commands encoding.

-We update volatile vertex buffers with projected vertex data, which was calculated in the previous method call `HelloCubeApp::Update()`.
 Cube rendering is done similar to the triangle rendering in previous tutorial with the only difference of setting vertex and index buffers with `Rhi::RenderCommandList::SetVertexBuffers(...)` and `Rhi::RenderCommandList::SetIndexBuffers(...)` encoded before `Rhi::RenderCommandList::DrawIndexed(...)` call.
 Note that number of vertices is not passed explicitly for `DrawIndexed`, but is taken from the number of indies in index buffer.